ardatscn/Lip-Reading-Project/README.md

 conducted in an internship, therefore this report contains some parts related to the company or my mentors.
 The report also gives brief information about another AI project which is "Avionic Maintenance Prediction".

+To also give a brief summary here:
+Lip reading is an important concept for enhancing speech recognition in noisy or loud environments.
+Some of the significant aspects of the topic is that it could be used to enhance security or to help people with hearing loss to communicate.
+Although lip reading has been performed by professionals for decades, with the improvements in Computer Vision and Deep Learning, machines have the potential to perform automated lip reading (ALR) which is the process of understanding what is being spoken based solely on the visuals.
+This project uses machine learning to accomplish ALR by applying deep learning concepts to a non-synthetic dataset of commonly used Turkish words gathered from YouTube videos.
+The goal of the project is to use implement several deep learning models for pattern recognition and classification on the given dataset that consists of frames of 10 Turkish words cut from YouTube videos that has separated to train, test and validation datasets.
+Several deep learning approaches was experimented through project to find the method that gives the highest accuracy for classification of the frames in the test dataset to the correct class (“Afiyet Olsun”, “Günaydın”, etc.).
+The purpose of this project can be summarized as to find the deep learning model that give the highest test accuracy rate on the given dataset.

+Initially the dataset contained 10 Turkish words: “Afiyet olsun”, “Başla”, “Bitir”, “Görüşmek Üzere”, “Günaydın”, “Hoş Geldiniz”, “Merhaba”, “Özür Dilerim”, “Selam”, “Teşekkür Ederim”.
+Every word contributed to a separate class.
+For the preparation of the dataset, 5-25 frames were cut from YouTube videos that demonstrated the pronunciation of the words (the dataset was already created and summer training did not involve creating a dataset at any point).
+Each word had 200-250 videos assigned and a total of 2000-3500 frames were gathered.
+Initially the dataset was divergent in terms of images per word since longer words like “Teşekkür Ederim” contained more images per video.
+After the pre-processing techniques applied this situation was solved for every deep learning model created.
+Three deep learning models (or methods) were used on the dataset.
+They were CNN, CNN + BiGRU (pre-processing was different than just CNN), Transfer Learning of VGG16.